This blog may contain affiliate links. Read our disclosure policy for more info.

 Things to do in Edmonton

-2. Visit the West Edmonton Mall
+3. Visit the West Edmonton Mall

 I actually worked at the West Edmonton Mall for about four years, so I know my way around, but I always like coming back to visit and see what’s new!
+There are so many interesting stores for every budget.
+It even boasts many premier stores such as Rolex and Louis Vuitton!

-You can even book an amazing theme room at The Fantasyland Hotel located right inside the mall.
+To make sure you have enough time to explore everything, we recommend staying overnight in an amazing theme room at The Fantasyland Hotel located right inside the mall.
 This hotel is among the most unique hotels on the globe and the theme rooms are an experience!
 I personally love the Roman rooms, but the Space rooms with the spaceship capsule bunk beds are pretty fun too.

 The West Edmonton Mall is perfect for taking the whole family, with so many fun activities to try.
 Be warned though – your wallet may be a bit lighter when you’re finished!

 Here in Alberta, you’ll find two NHL teams – the Calgary Flames and the incredible Edmonton Oilers (I might be a little bit biased).
-I’ve been a diehard Oilers fan all my life and let me tell you, if you’re lucky enough to be in town for a game, then you just have to get tickets!
+I’ve been a diehard Edmonton Oilers fan all my life and let me tell you, if you’re lucky enough to be in town for a game, then you just have to get tickets!

-5. Explore the River Valley
+7. Explore the River Valley

 Edmonton’s River Valley is the largest urban park on the entire North American continent.
 It’s a gorgeous place to get outside for some exercise and is loved by locals and visitors alike.